FORTH-ModelBasedTracker/HandTracker/README.md

 <span style="color:#FFFFFF;background-color:#FF0000">**Notice:**</span> Make sure the Python version is 2.7 64bit.

+<span style="color:#FFFFFF;background-color:#FF0000">**Notice:**</span> Binaries were build against CUDA 7.5.
+This might require the user to update the GPU driver to the latest version.
+In the lack of a supported driver, an error message of the form "*CUDA driver version is insufficient for CUDA runtime version*" is issued.

 ### Ubuntu

 Install opencv, thread building blocks (TBB) python and numpy by executing the following in the command line: